 As well as the textile industry, Lancashire has many exhibitions and collections showcasing fine art, historic costumes and visitors can see contemporary art at the Grundy Art Gallery.
 For those visiting who are interested in theatre and drama, Lancashire puts on many shows and popular plays throughout the year.
 Visit the Royal Bacup Theatre, which puts on 4 - 6 shows a year, from drama, musical productions and pantomime.

 Dukes Theatre is Lancashire's only professional theatre and produces 5 shows a year including an outdoor Promenade performance and a Christmas family show.

 Nature and Wildlife

 Lancashire boasts some of the most exciting and beautiful parks and gardens in Britain today.
 Situated in Lancashire's breathtaking countryside, visitors can explore an abundance of beautiful gardens and parks discover a variety of stunning gardens and country parks surrounding historic landmarks and stunning stately houses.
-To catch a glimpse of Lancashire's natural and rare wildlife head to the Forest of Bowland which is and Area of Outstanding Natural Beauty.
+To catch a glimpse of Lancashire's natural and rare wildlife head to the Forest of Bowland which is an Area of Outstanding Natural Beauty.

-Due to the moorlands of Bowland to the magnificent sands of Morecambe Bay, Lancashire is famous for it's stunning and varied wildlife.
+Due to the moorlands of Bowland to the magnificent sands of Morecambe Bay, Lancashire is famous for its stunning and varied wildlife.
 Attracting birdwatchers from across the world, Lancashire is the perfect place to see breeding grounds and an abundance of birds.
 Lancashire also has Leighton Moss, a nature reserve that is home to some interesting and varied wildlife and nature.

-Lancashire is the perfect location for horse lovers as there is over 240 magnificent miles of bridleways to explore.
+Lancashire is the perfect location for horse lovers as there are over 240 magnificent miles of bridleways to explore.
 Discovering Lancashire by horse is one of the best ways to see this stunning county.